jondubin/CIS-350-Study-Guide/README.md

 Created with Emacs Org mode.

-In emacs, you can export the document as html or latex with `C-c C-e`
+In emacs, you can export the document as html (or latex pdf) with `C-c C-e`

-Beware: the .html and .tex files might be out of date.
+Beware: the .html file might be out of date.